Chiton glaucus: Description

 Chiton glaucus are oval in shape, with a slightly elevated yet definite ridge running down the back of the organism.
 This results in a bilateral symmetry.
 The size of the organism is commonly 30-35 mm long.

-Taxonomists primarily use characteristics of the valves and the girdle to tell the difference between species and this is the case for Chiton glaucus.
+Taxonomists primarily use characteristics of the valves and the girdle to tell the difference between species, and this is the case for Chiton glaucus.
 The shell consists of eight overlapping valves.
 It is fairly large, up to 55 mm in length, with 6 intermediate valves between 2 terminal valves at either end of the organism.
-These valves are surrounded by a girdle, which helps with adhesion to the preferred surface and in the case of Chiton glaucus it is covered in large scales.
+These valves are surrounded by a girdle, which helps with adhesion to surfaces and in the case of Chiton glaucus it is covered in large scales.

 The valves and girdle are generally uniform in a green colour, but individuals brown, buff and even light blue have been known to be found, especially in the North of New Zealand.
-This is sometimes combined with individuals who lighter chevron or zig zag markings.
+Sometimes individuals present with lighter chevron or zigzag markings.
 Underneath the body of the chiton, there is a large foot which spans its total length.
-This is used to keep suction onto the chosen substrate.
+This foot is used to keep suction onto substrates.
 Gills are not obvious, instead being found in a set on either side of the foot.
-It has a small mouth at one end of the foot, however the mouth is merely a simple cavity.
+It has a small mouth at one end of the foot, which is a simple cavity.

 Distribution and habitat

 Within New Zealand, Chiton glaucus is found on the North, South and Stewart Islands, as well as the Chatham Islands.
 It is also present in Tasmania, becoming very common in estuaries.
-It is thought to have been introduced by shipping activity between Australia and New Zealand.
+It is thought to have been introduced to the area through shipping activity between Australia and New Zealand.

 Chiton glaucus are found on rocky substrates with rocky tide pools forming a main portion of their habitat.
-Chiton glaucus are found in intertidal or subtidal zones in a broad range of environments including shores open to the elements to sheltered estuarine sites.
-In estuarine sites Chiton glaucus are found under bivalve shells and stones, particularly cockles as to avoid visual predators during daylight hours.
+Chiton glaucus are found in intertidal or subtidal zones in a broad range of environments including shores open to the elements and sheltered estuarine sites.
+In estuarine sites, Chiton glaucus are found under stones and bivalve shells, particularly cockle shells, as to avoid visual predators during daylight hours.
 This is compared to being found on stones and cobbles in more exposed areas.
 This chiton is able to survive in muddy areas, particularly estuaries.
-Surprisingly it is also able to live in areas were the substrate is semi-polluted.
+Surprisingly it is also able to live in areas where the substrate is semi-polluted.